 1 1.
-Does the sub-project activity require acquisition of land?
+Does the sub-project activity require acquisition of land? a.
 Private Land (sqmts/hac.) b.
 Govt.
 Land (sqmts/hac.) c.
 Forest Land (sqmts/hac.)
-No 2 Does the proposed sub-project activity result in demolition/removal of existing structures?
+(No land required; work will be done in the available RoW) 2 Does the proposed sub-project activity result in demolition/removal of existing structures?
 No a.
 Number of public structures/buildings No b.
 Number of common property resources (such as religious/cultural/drinking water/wells/etc.) No c.
 Number of private structures (located on private or public land) No. 3 Does the proposed project activity result in loss of crops/trees?
 No 4 Does the proposed project activity result in loss of direct livelihood/employment?
 No 5 Does the proposed activity result in loss of community forest/pastures on which nearby residents/local population are dependent?
 No 6 Does the proposed project activity affect scheduled tribe/caste communities?
 No